Contact the Central American Group if you are looking to establish your business in the Greenpark Free Zone.

 What are the requirements that were met to secure LEED Certification of the Greenpark Free Zone?

-There are six criteria or categories that were evaluated to obtain LEED certification.
-They included:
+There are six criteria or categories that are evaluated to obtain LEED certification.
+They include:

 - Sustainable sites: Sustainability in the location of the property, respect for the environment and efficiency demonstrated in the construction processes.

 - Water Use Efficiency: Both during the construction of the Green Park Free Zone in Costa Rica and when buildings are finished and put into productive use.

 - Energy and Air Quality: Energy efficiency and minimum negative impact on air quality.

 - Materials and Resources: Use of sustainable, reusable, and environmentally friendly materials.